overwolf/overwolf.github.io/docs/start/monetization-overview.md

 ---

 Congratulations!
 You’ve created a great Overwolf app loved and used by many gamers.
-It's time for you to start making money and fund your passion for development based on your app's success!
+If you want to, you can now explore monetization capabilities such as subs or ads.
+Please make sure to follow our guidelines, and in case you choose to have ads, create a non-intrusive in-app ad experience, ideally with an ability to subscribe (and remove ads, get extra features etc.).

 ## How does it work?